Breast Augmentation FAQs

 The result is a shorter scar and minimal handling or trauma to the implant regardless of incision location.
 The incision location is an individualized decision made in consultation with the patient based on her anatomy, location preference and consideration of trade-offs and advantages with each incisional approach.
 Since I offer a choice of all incision locations, patients make their own choice after consideration of the pros and cons associated with each.

-Web reference: http://enhanced-you.com/cosmetic-surgeon-services/breast-procedures-mountain-view/breast-augmentation-choices/#location
+Web reference: https//enhanced-you.com/cosmetic-surgeon-services/breast-procedures-mountain-view/breast-augmentation-choices/#location

 • Flat Chested Woman Going To a C Cup With Silicone Gel Implants.
 What Size/cc’s Should I Go With?